-Flystrike is a painful, sometimes fatal, condition caused by flies laying eggs on another animal, which hatch into maggots and eat their ‘hosts’ flesh.
+Flystrike is a painful and sometimes fatal condition caused by flies laying eggs on another animal.
+These hatch into maggots that eat the flesh of their 'host'.

 Which farm animals are most at risk?

-Farm animals with dirty rear ends or generally dirty fleece are particularly at risk.
-This may occur in animals which:
+Farm animals with a dirty rear end or fleece are at high risk.
+This may happen in animals that:

 Preventing flystrike in farm animals

-Speak to your vet about the best way of reducing the risk of flystrike before warmer weather starts between April and October.
+Speak to your vet about the best way to reduce the risk of flystrike before warmer weather starts between April and October.

-- Frequent and thorough inspection of all animals, especially around the rear end.
+- Frequent health checks - inspect your animals frequently and thoroughly, especially around the rear end.

-- Shearing the animals to remove wool/long hair around rear ends.
+- Shearing - remove wool and long hair around the animals' rear ends.

-- Plunge dipping of sheep in accordance with appropriate guidelines.
+- Plunge dipping of sheep in line with the relevant guidelines.

-- Reducing the number of flies, e.g. by removing faeces and soiled bedding quickly.
+- Reducing the number of flies - such as by removing faeces and soiled bedding quickly.

 - Ensuring animals are healthy and not suffering from conditions that might attract flies.